chrisjmendoza/portflow/shipping/PortFlowBackup/README-TROUBLESHOOTING.txt

 BACKUP DID NOT RUN
 ------------------
-• Make sure you are signed in to Windows (PortFlow starts after login)
+• Make sure you are signed in to Windows (PortFlow starts after login and runs in the system tray)
 • Make sure the USB drive is plugged in
 • Make sure PORTFLOW_TARGET.txt is on the USB drive root (for example: E:\PORTFLOW_TARGET.txt)
 • Try unplugging and re-plugging the USB drive